Backup job retention processing on ReFS-based backup repositories leads to following issues:

-- The Repository server becomes unresponsive or has significantly reduced performance
+- Repository server becomes unresponsive or crashes.

 - Windows Server 2016 patched to at least September 2018 updates (KB4343884 or later)